-Ever wondered how to be an extra in a movie, TV show, commercials, music videos, theater production and other cool gigs that would put you in the limelight?
+Ever wondered how to be a movie extra, or in TV shows, commercials, music videos, theater productions, and other cool productions?

-If you love everything about the entertainment industry and want to try your luck with movie extra jobs, you’ll definitely enjoy this post…
+If you love everything about the entertainment industry and want to try your luck with movie extra jobs, this post is for you.

-Known as “atmosphere,” or “background actor,” an extra is someone who adds to a scene (whether in a movie, TV show, or any production).
-These extras often have non-speaking characters and just pass by main characters, stay in the background, or serve as one person in a crowd (army scene, basketball game crowd, etc.).
+Known as “atmosphere,” or “background actor,” an extra is someone who adds life and authenticity to a scene in a movie, TV show, stage, or any other production.
+These extras often have non-speaking characters and just pass by main characters, stay in the background, or serve as one person in a crowd.

-The best thing about movie extra jobs is that you wouldn’t really have to audition for a role.
+The best thing about movie extra jobs is that you don’t really have to audition for a role.

 Requirements: Things You Need before Hunting Movie Extra Jobs